apache/trafficserver/doc/admin-guide/files/sni.yaml.en.rst

 file consists of a set of configuration items, each identified by an SNI value (``fqdn``).
 When an inbound TLS connection is made, the SNI value from the TLS negotiation is matched against the items specified by this file and if there is a match, the values specified in that item override the defaults.
-This is done during the inbound connection processing and be some outbound properties can be overridden again later, such as via :file:`remap.config` or plugins.
+This is done during the inbound connection processing; some outbound properties can be overridden again later, such as via :file:`remap.config` or plugins.

 By default this is named :file:`sni.yaml`.
-The file can be changed by setting :ts:cv:`proxy.config.ssl.servername.filename`.
+The filename can be changed by setting :ts:cv:`proxy.config.ssl.servername.filename`.
 This file is loaded on start up and by :option:`traffic_ctl config reload` if the file has been modified since process start.